Coffee Terms Illustrated

 KVW

 KVWKaffee Veredelungs Werk.
-KVW is a reputable German company that, among other things, decaffeinates coffee beans.
-KVW decaffeinates large quantities of coffee beans, most notably by the Methylene Chloride (MC) solvent method.
-Using this method, the coffee beans are heated with steam and exposed to Methylene Chloride which removes the caffeine but not the flavor.
+KVW is a German company that, among other things, decaffeinates coffee beans.
+KVW decaffeinates large quantities of coffee beans, including the Methylene Chloride (MC) solvent method.
+Using the MC method, the coffee beans are heated with steam and exposed to Methylene Chloride which removes the caffeine but not the flavor.
 The resulting Methylene Chloride and Caffeine mixture is then separated from the coffee.
-Mixing Methylene Chloride with a food product may seem unsafe, but KVW MC decaffeinated coffee has been thoroughly investigated and determined safe by the United States Food and Drug Administration (FDA).
-Since Methylene Chloride boils at 104 degrees Fahrenheit, any residual solvent left in the beans would be boiled away during roasting, since the beans reach temperatures above 400 degrees Fahrenheit.
+KVW MC decaffeinated coffee has been thoroughly investigated and determined safe by the United States Food and Drug Administration (FDA).
+Methylene Chloride boils at 104 degrees Fahrenheit, so any traces solvent that could inadvertantly be left in the beans would be boiled away during roasting.
+Final roasted bean temperature is above 400 degrees Fahrenheit.

 Methyl Chloride